 String Odyssey students have 1.5 hours of elective each day.
 Students rank the elective options before the start of camp (emailed to current campers prior to camp).
+Electives are subject to change.
 Elective course options from previous summers have included:

 Art classes will take place in the art building at VCU.
 Students will explore different art techniques throughout the week.

 AUDITION PREP CLASS

 This class will teach you how to prepare your best audition.
 Students need to have a working knowledge of 2 octave scales.

 Ukeles are supplied for this intro class to ukele chords and strumming techniques.
 The Ukulele Orchestra performs at the final concert.

 This course will bring together students from different instrument backgrounds to sing in one glorious choir.
 The choir performs at the final concert with the Ukulele Orchestra.

 CELTIC FIDDLE CLASS

 Open to all instruments.
 Learn the basics of Irish fiddle techniques and repertoire.
 By the end of the week students will be able to perform and improvise on a few Irish tunes.